viritaromero/Breast-Cancer-Detection/README.md

 I only used 2 classes for this project: **Benign and Malignant**.
 We are going to determine if there exists cancer or not.

 ![alt text](https://www.researchgate.net/publication/319974998/figure/fig2/AS:541235083309056@1506051907719/a-c-Indicative-cases-of-H-E-breast-cancer-histological-images-from-our-dataset-image.png)

+# Instructions

+The project is broken down into multiple steps:

+    Load and preprocess the image dataset
+    Train the image classifier on your dataset
+    Use the trained classifier to predict image content

+Everything you need to recreate this project is on the jupyter notebook.
+Everything was coded in Google Colab, because of its GPU.
+I uploaded the dataset to Google Drive, so you can download it directly (the code to download it is in the notebook).
+For more details, the notebook includes the instructions to follow.

+If you want to load the trained model, the code to download it, is in the notebook, in the "Load the checkpoint" section.
+I uploaded the model to my Google drive because it's bigger than 200MB.

+This project is updated to be compatible with PyTorch 0.4.0

+Read more about this project on my blog: https://medium.com/datadriveninvestor/detecting-breast-cancer-in-histopathological-images-using-deep-learning-a66552aef98